apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

    #.
 Navigate to the XenServer cluster, and click Actions – Manage.

    #.
-Watch the status to see that all the hosts come up.
+Watch the status to see that all the hosts come "Up" (it can take a few minutes)

 #.
-After all hosts are up, run the following on one host in the cluster:
+Optionally, after all hosts are "Up", run the following on one host in the cluster:

    .. parsed-literal::